openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

     /usr/share/swtpm/swtpm-create-user-config-files
     swtpm_setup --tpmstate /var/OVSA/vtpm/vtpm_runtime --create-ek-cert --create-platform-cert --overwrite --tpm2 --pcr-banks -
 	```
-**Note**: For steps 3 and 4, you can copy and edit the script named `start_ovsa_runtime_vm.sh` in the 'Scripts/reference' directory in the OpenVINO™ Security Add-on repository instead of manually running the commands.
+> **NOTE**: For steps 3 and 4, you can copy and edit the script named `start_ovsa_runtime_vm.sh` in the 'Scripts/reference' directory in the OpenVINO™ Security Add-on repository instead of manually running the commands.
 Edit the script to point to the correct directory locations and increment `vnc` for each Guest VM.
 This means that if you are creating a third Guest VM on the same Host Machine, change `-vnc :2` to `-vnc :3`

 3. Start the vTPM, write the HW TPM data into its NVRAM and restart the vTPM for QEMU: